-- Global patch directories: board/e-ale/pocketbeagle/patches/ - We will need to apply patches to Linux and U-Boot to support the Pocket Beagle.
+- Global patch directories: board/e-ale/pocketbeagle/patches/ - We will need to apply one patch to Linux to improve the PocketBeagle Device Tree description.
 Buildroot automatically applies patches from global patch directories subfolders named after Buildroot packages. - ▶ We will add those patches once we are done with the configuration.

-- Toolchain type: External toolchain - Buildroot supports: - Internal toolchain: Buildroot builds a cross-compilation toolchain from scratch.
-Flexible, but additional build time needed. - External toolchain: Buildroot downloads and uses a pre-built cross-compilation toolchain. - On ARM, the Linaro toolchain is automatically chosen by default as an external toolchain.
+Toolchain type: External toolchain

+- Buildroot supports: - Internal toolchain: Buildroot builds a cross-compilation toolchain from scratch.
+Flexible, but additional build time needed. - External toolchain: Buildroot downloads and uses a pre-built cross-compilation toolchain. - On ARM, the ARM-provided toolchain (Arm ARM 2018.11) is automatically chosen by default as an external toolchain.

-- System host name: e-ale - System banner: Hello E-ALE - Init system: keep the default of Busybox, Buildroot also supports systemd, sysvinit. - /dev management: keep the default of devtmpfs, Buildroot also supports udev, systemd, etc.
+- System host name: ede - System banner: Hello EDE - Init system: keep the default of Busybox, Buildroot also supports systemd, sysvinit. - /dev management: keep the default of devtmpfs, Buildroot also supports udev, systemd, etc.

-- Enable Linux Kernel
+Enable Linux Kernel

 - Kernel version: Custom version

-- ► Kernel version: 4.14.24
+- ► Kernel version: 5.3

 - No need to specify a path to patches, we are already using the global patch directory mechanism

 - Defconfig name: omap2plus

 - Enable Build a Device Tree Blob

-- ► In-tree Device Tree Source file names: am335x-pocketbeagle
+- In-tree Device Tree Source file names: am335x-pocketbeagle

-- ► Since Busybox is chosen as init system, it is already forcefully selected. - Busybox provides all we need for a minimal Linux system, so no need to enable other packages. - You can have a look at the choice of 2400+ packages, we'll use a few more in the next steps.
+- Since Busybox is chosen as init system, it is already forcefully selected. - Busybox provides all we need for a minimal Linux system, so no need to enable other packages. - You can have a look at the choice of 2500+ packages, we'll use a few more in the next steps.

-- Enable ext2/3/4 root filesystem, and select the ext4 variant - Disable tar the root filesystem
+Enable ext2/3/4 root filesystem, and select the ext4 variant

+Disable tar the root filesystem

 - Enable U-Boot - Build system: Kconfig.
-We use a modern U-Boot! - Custom version: 2018.01 - Using a fixed version instead of the default version allows to ensure our build will always build that specific version we have tested. - Board defconfig: am335x\pocketbeagle - U-Boot binary format: u-boot.img.
-Indeed, U-Boot itself will be the second stage bootloader. - Enable Install U-Boot SPL binary image.
-This enables building the first stage bootloader. - Set U-Boot SPL/TPL binary image name to MLO, the name required on AM335x.
+We use a modern U-Boot! - Custom version: 2019.10 - Using a fixed version instead of the default version allows to ensure our build will always build that specific version we have tested. - Board defconfig: am335x\evm - U-Boot binary format: u-boot.img.
+Indeed, U-Boot itself will be the second stage bootloader. - Enable U-Boot needs dtc - Enable Install U-Boot SPL binary image.
+This enables building the first stage bootloader. - Set U-Boot SPL/TPL binary image name to MLO, the name required on AM335x. - Set Custom make options to DEVICE\TREE=am335x-pocketbeagle

-- Before starting the build, we need to add the Linux kernel and U-Boot patches needed to support the Pocket Beagle. - Create the folder board/e-ale/pocketbeagle/patches/ that we referenced as a global patch directory - ► Copy to this folder the contents of the patches/ folder of the USB stick.
+- Before starting the build, we need to add the Linux kernel and U-Boot patches needed to support the Pocket Beagle. - Create the folder board/ede/pocketbeagle/patches/ that we referenced as a global patch directory - Copy to this folder the contents of the patches/ folder of the USB stick.